Questions and answers

 Where can I see the MAC address?

-P30 b- and c-series without network connection: If the charging station is not in any network, the IP address can be set permanently via the DIP
+P30 c-series without network connection: If the charging station is not part of a network, the IP address can be set using the DIP switches

 Where can I see the IP address?